 Range: Northwestern USA – from western Washington (Puget Sound) south to coastal and interior western Oregon (Willamette Valley)

-ID: Large subspecies with well-defined breast band.
-Mostly feeds on acorn.
+ID: Large subspecies with well-defined breast bands.
+Mostly feeds on acorns.

 Western Scrub-Jay (caurina) (Aphelocoma californica californica [caurina] – Pitelka, 1951)